tswieser/Sea_BnB/info.md

 Im getting a 403 forbidden error when I try a POST route, the console Log is telling me that i have an invalid csrf token Looking at the browser it shows me having the CSRF cookie.
 Im guessing that I am supposed to send back a csrf token on the post or I may not be handling it correctly on the front end and Im having a hard time finding any references that are relevant.

+Im attempting to figure out how to utilize requireAuth middleware  to redirect the user to the login page rather than breaking the entire app.
+Ive attempted by changing the backend middleware to do a res.redirect rather than send an error but no luck. any suggestions on where to try next?